jlbradley1844/jlbradley1844.github.io/_drafts/a-moral-theory-of-racism.md

 and seem more focused on cherry-picked anecdotes?
 What it is that causes this weakness?

-We all know them.
-People with high levels of racial resentment.
-While not overtly racist, they sure do complain a lot about "those people."
+We all know people with high levels of racial resentment; the people who, though not overtly racist, sure have a lot of complaints about "those people."
 Some of them are people we feel are very decent, at least around us, "once you get to know them."
 Others have so many objectionable characteristics that you hardly notice their racism due to all the other